 The untapped power of B2B loyalty programs

 The current supply chain crisis has highlighted the importance of reliable and consistent service between businesses.
-Loyal buyer-supplier relationships are critical in this challenging and competitive market, and companies are beginning to look at how loyalty mechanics can improve B2B relationships and lock-in customer retention.
+Loyal buyer-supplier relationships are critical in this challenging and competitive market, and companies are beginning to look at how loyalty mechanics can improve B2B relationships and lock in customer retention

-Once a buyer has established a good relationship with their supplier, they will avoid switching vendors as much as possible.
-However, the supply chain can be disrupted by competitors who offer products and services at cheaper prices.
 So what can businesses do to keep their existing customers loyal and guarantee a long-term flow of business?
 Continue reading to find out how loyalty in B2B can help build lifelong relationships, retain clients and even create more business opportunities.

 A B2B loyalty program uses loyalty logic to help a company retain existing customers by establishing stronger relationships with them.
-Although most loyalty programs operate in the B2C world, B2B companies are starting to tap into the power of loyalty: the B2B eCommerce market alone is predicted to rise to $1.8 trillion by 2023.
+Although most loyalty programs operate in the B2C world, B2B companies are starting to tap into the power of loyalty: the B2B eCommerce market alone is predicted to rise to $1.8 trillion by 2023

 Here at White Label Loyalty, we’ve built several B2B loyalty programs in the past 12 months – each one unique and designed to drive different customer actions.
 Here are some examples of what a B2B loyalty program can achieve from our own experience:

-- Access to first party customer data
+• Access to first party customer data

 It’s common for manufacturers and B2B brands selling through third-party wholesalers and stockists to face limited access to customer data.
 Building a loyalty program can help you not only collect invaluable data but also craft an efficient and data-driven direct communications strategy, which can yield higher ROI.

-- Measurable omni-channel campaigns
+• Measurable omni-channel campaigns

-Thanks to having a unified point of communication with their customers, for the first time ever many of our clients are now able to successfully measure the results of their campaigns both online and offline.
 For instance, by using our Codes features in our Mobile Loyalty App, you can track which activities brought new users to your loyalty program and incentivise their acquisition with a reward.
 This is a powerful solution in the B2B world as we know that not everything can be tracked as easily in an e-commerce environment.

-- Incentivise cross-sell and up-sell
+• Incentivise cross-sell and up-sell

 Cross-selling and up-selling can be extremely difficult in some B2B industries.
 What we have seen from our clients, however, is that using rewards can inspire a risk-free trial of new products, which are then much easier to sell to the customer.
 This means the barrier to increase the order size is lowered and the route to higher customer LTV is much easier.

-- Drive actionable insights into all parts of your business
+• Drive actionable insights into all parts of your business

 Although loyalty programs are mainly used for marketing purposes, this doesn’t mean they can’t have lasting effects on other departments.
-For instance, because of the close and concentrated contact with your B2B customers, you can easily find out what they think about your services, products and your promotional offers.
-A smart business would take these insights back to the product, sales and partnership departments in order to revise strategies based on the feedback received.
+For instance, because of the close and concentrated contact with your B2B customers, you can easily find out what they think about your services, products and promotional offers.

 B2B LOYALTY PROGRAM EXAMPLE